YYL7/Projects/Time Series Forecasting/README.md

 From the plot of Yearly Average Temperatures. we can also see that the yearly average temperatures flucuate by periods and then actually increase by years.

-# Algorithm
+# Data Preprocessing
-Utilized Keras in Python to build LSTM model, a special kind of RNN, capable of learning long-term dependencies.
 Before we difine the LSTM model, we should prepare the dataset for the time series LSTM model.

 Firstly, I splitted the data into training data with 70% of the data, and testing data with 30% of the data;